NishatSultana3538/School_District_Analysis/README.md

 * How is the district summary affected?
 District summary data didn't affected much as it only change by average math score by 0.1, passing math percentage by 0.2%, passing reading percentage by 0.1% , overall passing percentage by 0.3%  and Average Reading Score  didn't change .
 This is expected as the number of student in 9th grade from Thomas High School is low compared to total student in the district.
 ![district-summary-old](https://github.com/NishatSultana3538/School_District_Analysis/blob/main/analysis/District_summary_old.PNG)
 ![district-summary-new](https://github.com/NishatSultana3538/School_District_Analysis/blob/main/analysis/District_summary_new.png)
 * How is the school summary affected?
+After caculation the new school summary math , reading score and math, reading and overall percentage changes slightly.
 ![school_summary](https://github.com/NishatSultana3538/School_District_Analysis/blob/main/analysis/school_summary_old.png)
 ![school_summary_new](https://github.com/NishatSultana3538/School_District_Analysis/blob/main/analysis/school_summary_new.png)
 * How does replacing the ninth graders math and reading scores affect Thomas High Schools performance relative to the other schools?
+Replacing ninth graders data slightly changes math and reading scores for Thomas High Schools performance relative to the other schools.
 * How does replacing the ninth-grade scores affect the following:
     1. Math and reading scores by grade
-    Math scores in Thomas High School was unaffected but reading scores in other grades were changed.
+    Math scores in Thomas Hig School was unaffected but reading scores in other grades were changed.
     ![math-old](https://github.com/NishatSultana3538/School_District_Analysis/blob/main/analysis/math_old.png)
     ![math-new](https://github.com/NishatSultana3538/School_District_Analysis/blob/main/analysis/math_new.png)
     ![reading-old](https://github.com/NishatSultana3538/School_District_Analysis/blob/main/analysis/reading_old.png)